vladfi1/phillip/Readme.md

 1. Get a working build of dolphin from source.
 The latest master branch should be fine.
 You can find it here: https://github.com/dolphin-emu/dolphin
 2. Configure your controller settings for player 1 and player 2.
 You will play as Player 1, the CPU will take Player 2.
 You'll probably want a GameCube controller adapter.
 Configuring controller settings is out of the scope of this document, but check out the file `GCPadNew.ini` provided here for an example controller config that ought to work.
 Just stick that in your Dolphin config directory.
+3. Build the CPU code by just running make. `make` There shouldn't be any dependencies to download.
+(Other than Dolphin)
-3. Run `./cpu`
+4. Run `./cpu`
-4. Run dolphin and start up Melee.
+5. Run dolphin and start up Melee.
-5. Move focus over to the dolphin window.
+6. Move focus over to the dolphin window.
 (Or else turn on background input on the controller) Just click on the dolphin window to do this.
-6. Set player 1 to Marth.
+7. Set player 1 to Marth.
 The CPU will choose its own character.
 Set the stage to Final Destination.
 Start the match.